 Choosing a pocket knife can be a confusing venture for a first-time buyer.
 There are many different types and sizes of knives, each serving a different purpose for individual needs.
 Whether purchasing a pocket knife for oneself or as a gift for a loved one, it is important to know that you are buying the best pocket knife for the job at hand.
 We recommend several specific knives, click here to jump to our recommendations.
-If you want to watch a video version of this post, scroll down to the bottom.

 Types of Blades

-The uninitiated may not realize that there are many different types of blades.
+You may not realize that there are many different types of blades.
 Collectors may focus on one specific type or may prefer to have a variety of each.
 Every type of blade serves a different purpose, which is one of the many facets to consider when buying.
 To begin with, consider straight-edge blades vs. serrated ones.
 Straight-edge, also known as plain-edge, are ideal for clean cuts.
 They are often the preferred choice for regular use because they are much easier to sharpen than serrated blades.
 Conversely, fully serrated blades are better for sawing.
 Those who want the advantages of both can choose a partially serrated blade.